jackupdyke/Pair-Exercise-3/10_Review_Day/exercise/README.md

 The user receives a confirmation ID (which is the new `reservation_id` from the database) once they submit their reservation.

+This method does not have to determine whether the space being reserved is already reserved by another camper.

 | Class             | Method                                                                         | Test                                            |
 |-------------------|--------------------------------------------------------------------------------|-------------------------------------------------|
 | ReservationSqlDao | CreateReservation(int siteId, string name, DateTime fromDate, DateTime toDate) | CreateReservation_Should_ReturnNewReservationId |